intel/neural-compressor/examples/pytorch/fx/recommendation/README.md

 # Prerequisite

 ### 1. Installation

-  Recommend python 3.6 or higher version.
+PyTorch 1.8 or higher version is needed with pytorch_fx backend.

   ```shell
   # Install dependency